 Huncke and Phil White, a professional pickpocket from Tennessee, shipped out on the crew of a gasoline tanker to Honolulu in September 1945, thinking they could kick their respective habits.
 Instead they became close to the seaman in charge of the infirmary and spent the entire trip strung out on morphine.

 That guy was Burroughs, who had gotten the gun and morphine from a contact of Jack Anderson's who worked at the Brooklyn Navy Yard.
-He had carried out the tommy gun a piece of a time, accompanied by sixteen boxes of morphine syrettes.
+He had carried the tommy gun out one piece at a time, accompanied by sixteen boxes of morphine syrettes.

 Burroughs' unexpectedly professional appearance — trench coat, snap-brim hat, and his educated speech, made him really stand out from Huncke's group.
 They initially thought he was a cop.

 But he wasn't, Burroughs was an interested seller.
 And within a few days, he was a user.